huggingface/blog/bertopic.md

 dolly_topics, dolly_probs = topic_model.transform(dolly_docs)
 ```

 We can then compare the distribution of topics across both datasets.
-We cna see here that there seems to be a broader distribution across topics in the dolly dataset according to our BERTopic model.
+We can see here that there seems to be a broader distribution across topics in the dolly dataset according to our BERTopic model.
 This might be a result of the different approaches to creating both datasets.

 TODO update distribution.png